-- Upon enrolment, the student is reminded of their responsibilities to ensure that they maintain satisfactory attendance for every study period.
-For the purposes of this policy, a study period is defined as a semester for courses of more than six (6) months in duration, and a term for courses less than six (months) in duration.
-For added clarity, one semester consists of two terms - ii.
-The student's attendance is recorded on an hourly basis and is monitored on a weekly basis throughout the course. - iii.
-During each study period, the Administration Manager reviews students' attendance for that study period to determine whether the student's course attendance for that study period has been satisfactory or unsatisfactory.
-Unsatisfactory course attendance is defined as attendance of less than 80% for two consecutive study periods of a course.
-At risk at not meeting satisfactory course attendance is defined as attendance of less than 80% for a study period. - iv.
-Students who have been absent for a full delivery week, and if a valid reason has not already been provided, students are issued with an Attendance Reminder to explain their absence. - v.
-Students who have not attended two consecutive delivery weeks without a valid explanation are issued with an Attendance Warning 1 and are required to fill out the Attendance Record Form with valid reasons.
-Students have one week to respond to this warning. - vi.
-Students who have failed to respond to the first Attendance Warning 1 within one week, and their attendance has not improved, will be issued a second Attendance Warning 2 advising that they are at risk of failing to meet satisfactory attendance and invited to attend an intervention meeting, and are given an additional week to respond. - vii.
-For courses more than six (6) months in duration, attendance is further reviewed at the end of the first term in each semester.
-If a student's attendance is less than 80% for that term, an early intervention Warning Letter 1 or Warning Letter 2 is issued to the student. - viii.
-The Administration Manager reviews students' attendance at the end of each study period to determine whether a student is at risk of not achieving satisfactory course attendance for a study period.
-If a student's attendance is less than 80% for the study period, the student is considered to be at risk at not meeting satisfactory course attendance and the Administration Manager/Course Coordinator will implement the intervention strategy by sending the Intervention Letter. - ix.
-Students whose attendance is less than 80% for two consecutive study periods are issued with an Intention to Report Letter. - x.
-Students can access their attendance records from the student ePortal. - xi.
-The administration team are the first point of contact if students have any issues with attendance.
+- Upon enrolment, the student is reminded of their responsibilities to ensure that they maintain satisfactory attendance for their study period.
+For the purposes of this policy, a study period is defined as the duration for the course. - The student's attendance is recorded on an hourly basis and is monitored on a termly basis ii. throughout the course. - During each term, the Administration Manager reviews students' attendance for that term to iii. determine whether the student's course attendance for that term has been satisfactory or unsatisfactory.
+At risk at not meeting satisfactory course attendance is defined as attendance of less than 80% for that term. - Students who have not attended two consecutive delivery weeks without a valid explanation are issued with an Attendance Reminder and are required to provide a valid reason.
+Students have one week to respond to this warning. - Students who have failed to respond to the Attendance Reminder within one week, and their attendance has not improved, will be issued the Attendance Warning Letter at the end of the term to advising that they are at risk of failing to meet satisfactory attendance. - Attendance is further reviewed at the end of the first term.
+If a student's attendance is less vi. than 80% for that term, Attendance Warning Letter will be issued to the student and if the student continues has attendance less than 80% for the following term then the Attendance Warning will be issued. - The Administration Manager reviews students' attendance at the end of each term to vii. determine whether a student is at risk of not achieving satisfactory course attendance for a study period.
+If a student's attendance is less than 80% for the study period, the student is considered to be at risk at not meeting satisfactory course attendance and academic progress also fail to meet the requirement then the Administration Manager/Course Coordinator will implement the intervention strategy by sending the Intervention Letter. - Students can access their attendance records from the student ePortal. viii - The administration team are the first point of contact if students have any issues with ix. attendance.